Burmarsh Road railway station: History

 Officially opened on 16 July 1927, this station was then called Burmarsh for East Dymchurch and was equipped with two platforms, a booking office, a waiting room, and possibly a signal box (historical accounts vary on this last point, most suggesting the booking office housed a lever frame controlling just two signals).
 Later the station name was changed to Dymchurch Bay.
 Traffic levels fell sharply after the Second World War, and the station was eventually reduced in status to a halt and again renamed as Burmarsh Road Halt.
 It closed in 1948, re-opened in 1950, but finally closed again at the end of that same year, when the station buildings were demolished.
 The roof of the booking office was left in situ, on pillars (with the walls removed), to form a waiting shelter in the event of re-opening, but this structure was also demolished a few years later.
 However, the station was again re-opened on 7 September 1977 as the starting point of the school train service run for Kent County Council, transporting local children to Southlands Comprehensive School in New Romney.
 Declining use meant that the school train last ran on 24 July 2015.
-As at 2018 the platforms remain in situ.